UWC2-PYTHON/ProgrammingInPython/source/modules/DictsAndSets.rst

       File "<stdin>", line 1, in <module>
     KeyError: 2

-All the "set" operations from math class...
+All the "set" operations from math class are supported:

 .. code-block:: python